codycarter1763/cFS-ESP32-Telemetry/README.md

 - Strictly edge triggered, so telemetry passing across the threshold will trigger the LC error.
 - Currently, LC will change from PASS to FAIL and vice versa immediately upon a threshold crossing, and then will throw an exception if a certain amount of packets are FAIL.
 - LC by default is disabled, so for learning purposes I added an LC button to send a command via CI_LAB to set LC_STATE to ACTIVE.
-- After an exception is thrown after a set amount of FAIL packets, LC_STATE is set to passive, therefore a SC app sequence runs to set LC_STATE to ACTIVE again.
+- After a set amount of FAIL packets triggers an exception, LC automatically demotes that specific actionpoint to PASSIVE — the LC app itself stays ACTIVE the entire time.
+An SC sequence then sends a Set AP State command to re-arm that specific actionpoint back to ACTIVE.

 ### SC
-- RTS1 currently starts other commands sequences, follows  NOOP -> start RTS3 -> start RTS4
+- RTS1 currently starts other commands sequences, follows  NOOP -> Enable RTS3 -> Start RTS3 -> Enable RTS4
 - RTS3 is a self restarting loop that tells SC to evaluate the Action Points (AP) to see whether a threshold for temperature or humidity has been reached.
 SCH_LAB by itself does not have the functionality to send a payload with its message as LC_SAMPLE_AP_MID needs an 8-byte payload to evaluate Action Points, so RTS3 solves this problem.
-- RTS4 is a self restarting loop that rearms LC Action Points to ACTIVE after a fault trigger, since by design LC switches to PASSIVE indefinitely after a fault.
+- RTS4 rearms LC Action Points to ACTIVE after a fault trigger, since by design LC switches to PASSIVE indefinitely after a fault.

 ### HS
 - Connected to ESP32_BRIDGE_APP to restart app in case there is a crash or a serial disconnection.